tosh2230/stairlight/README.md

 In contrast, `IgnoreParameters` handles a list to ignore when rendering queries.

-#### Metadata Section
+#### Extra labels Section

-This section is used to set metadata to tables that appears only in queries.
+This section sets labels to tables that appears only in queries.

 ## Arguments and Options